Thanga Meenkal: Release

 The distribution rights were acquired by JSK Film Corporation.
-The film released on 30 August 2013.

-Thanga Meenkal was selected for screening at the 44th International Film Festival of India which was held in Goa in November 2013.
+Thanga Meenkal released on 30 August 2013.
+The film was selected for screening at the 44th International Film Festival of India which was held in Goa in November 2013.
 It was the only Tamil fim among 25 films selected for screening at the Indian Panorama section.
 The film was also screened in the non-competitive section ("Children's World") at the 18th International Children's Film Festival India held in Hyderabad from 14 to 20 November 2013.
 The film was named the best film in the 11th Chennai International Film Festival, while Sadhana was given the best child artist award.

-Marketing

-The film's first look posters were released on 27 June 2012.
-The theatrical trailer of the film was released on 15 March 2013, and screened in theatres along with Paradesi.